Last updated: 10 July 2020

 For more information on fees for non-vacant commercial land, refer to Guidance Note 30.

-The Government and the FIRB acknowledge the uncertainty surrounding the duration of economic impacts of the pandemic, even after the health impacts have receded.
+The Government and the FIRB acknowledge the uncertainty surrounding the duration of the economic impacts of the pandemic, even after the health impacts have receded.

 The Treasurer and his delegates will continue to review foreign investment proposals against the national interest on a case-by-case basis.
 Where appropriate, conditions will be applied proportionately to address identified risks on a non-discriminatory basis.